rvsphinx/EzOptions-BBalgo/README.md

 - Python 3.x

-Required Python packages will be automatically installed by the
+Required Python packages will be automatically installed by the `requirements.bat` file on Windows or manually installed using `pip install -r requirements.txt` on Mac.

-requirements.bat

- file from

-requirements.txt

-.

 ## Usage